 If the judge rules in your favor, although you won’t face penalties, you may have to pay court fees.
 If the judge finds you guilty, you must pay the fine and court fees, as well as suffer the consequences of a speeding ticket (i.e. demerit points and increased insurance premiums).

 Many people attempt to figure out if going to court is worth the cost of simply paying the fine.
 Remember taking a state-approved defensive driving course can reduce your demerit points.

-If you have been charged with reckless driving, it is in your best interest to hire an experienced attorney.
+If you have been charged with reckless driving, it is in your best interest to hire an experienced attorney to find out how they can help and to discover How Much is a Reckless Speeding Ticket.
 Your lawyers can evaluate your case, determine your available legal options, and provide an overview of the punishments you face to help you make the best legal decision possible.